stephenslab/gtexresults/TwoSNP/README.md

 Each cell entry has two sub-columns and each column has two numbers.
 The two numbers on the left column are effect size estimates from single SNP analysis for each SNP.
 The numbers on the right column are estimates from joint analysis.
 Significance levels are marked by asterisks in R style.
-These numbers are marked red when estimates have opposite signs from single SNP analysis yet same sign from joint analysis, and blue vise versa. column  the first column
+These numbers are colored red when estimates have opposite signs from single SNP analysis yet same sign from joint analysis, and blue vise versa.